 Alternatively you can fill in the ESA claim form (form ESA1) and send it back or take it to your local Jobcentre Plus office.
 You will need to provide a medical certificate (also known as a fit note) from your doctor saying that you are not fit for work.

 There are several stages to the ESA claim process.
 See our diagram of the claim process, or read on to find out more about each stage.

 Once you have made a claim for ESA, you will be paid the assessment rate while your claim is assessed.
 This usually lasts 13 weeks but can last longer if there are delays.
 You will need to keep providing medical certificates from your doctor during the assessment phase.

 During the assessment phase, you will usually be sent a capability for work questionnaire (form ESA50) which asks more detailed questions about your health and ability.
 If you are sent one, you need to fill it in and return it within 4 weeks.
 You can find a guide to filling in the ESA50 form on the Citizens Advice website.

-Most people who apply for ESA will need to have a face-to-face assessment with a healthcare professional.
-This is called a work capability assessment.
-The assessments are carried out by the Health Assessment Advisory Service, usually at one of their centres.
+This is a face-to-face assessment with a healthcare professional.
+It is carried out by the Health Assessment Advisory Service, usually at one of their centres.
 If you have to travel to the assessment, you can claim travel expenses.
 If your disability makes it difficult or impossible to travel to the assessment, you can ask for the assessor to come to your home instead.

 You can find the answers to frequently asked questions about the ESA assessment on the Health Assessment Advisory Service website.